deephaven/examples/Taxi/README.md

 # Taxi Sample data

 This folder contains sample data files concerning taxi rides in NYC from October 31, 2018 and November 1, 2018 that work within the Deephaven console.
+The data is taken from the [Azure NYC Taxi dataset](https://azure.microsoft.com/en-us/services/open-datasets/catalog/nyc-taxi-limousine-commission-yellow-taxi-trip-records/).

 ## Table of contents